hackclub/OnBoard/README.md

 It's design time!
 If you've done this before, you can skip ahead to step 3.
 Most people reading this will be new to PCB design, so we've made a simple tutorial on making an example board.

-Watch [Maggie's NFC card tutorial](https://hack.af/business-card), where you'll make a design from scratch in a free online editor in under half and hour.
+Follow [Maggie's NFC card tutorial](https://jams.hackclub.com/jam/hacker-card), where you'll make a design from scratch in a free online editor in under an hour.
 This is jumping in the deep end- it won't explain everything, but it will give you a taste of what's possible.
 By the end you probably won't understand _what_ you did or _why_ you did it, but you will have a working design for a board and you'll know how to **tweak** and **edit** the design to make it your own.

 _If you get stuck on this tutorial, or want more example projects to learn from, post in the Slack channel to hear from others going on their journeys._